Poulpes/onboarding/readme.md

 - **Weekly breakfast** meetings are the opportunity to discuss precisely what's up for the week and less precisely what's coming up for the next weeks.

 ### Salary
-In order to be paid, please send your RIB to Karine (karine@poulpe.co or `@karine` on slack).
+In order to be paid, please complete your profile on Payfit.

 ### Meetings
 #### Weekly Breakfast
-- Monday 10AM is the **weekly breakfast meeting**: we share a cup of coffee and a couple of tartines and everyone in turn explain what (s)he is up to for the week, what (s)he is been doing, what problems (s)he may have / will encounter.  **We're not very good at it right now... but we'll try to be better**
+- Monday 10AM is the **weekly breakfast meeting**: we share a cup of coffee and a couple of tartines and discuss the backlog: each feature in the backlog is quickly reviewed and scored !

 #### Occasionnal drinks
 Depending to everyone's schedule, we try to take time to share a beer or else with the team.

-#### Yearly Meetings
+#### Bimensual Meetings
-We're setting up biannual meetings to dedicate time to review the past 6 months, discuss achievements, expectations for the upcoming 6 months.
+We're setting up bimensual meetings, _I mean a meeting every two months_, to discuss achievements, problems, things to improve, etc..

 #### Aquarium's
 Every 3 months, we are doing an afterwork *apéro* with other people working in the tech industry.
 You are more than welcome to invite some people to come.